 16 Feb 1944

-A Sunderland flying boat attacked U-546 in the mid North Atlantic.
-One man died and there was minor damage to the diesel engines, but the boat reported it was able to continue its patrol.
+A Sunderland flying boat attacked U-546 in mid Atlantic.
+Although one man died and there was some minor damage to the diesel engines, the boat reported it was able to continue the patrol.
 [Matrosengefreiter Wilhelm van de Kamp]

 22 Feb 1944